Roger Clarke's Web-Site

 The above broad description of the conventional approach to Authorization adopts an open interpretation of the IS Resource in respect of which an Actor is granted Permissions.
 In respect of processes, a Permission might apply to all available functions, or each function (e.g. view data, create data, amend data, delete data) may be the subject of a separate permission.

-The Authorization process assumes the existence of an Authority that can and does make decisions about whether to grant Actors Permissions in relation to IS Resources.
-In many cases, the Authority is simply assumed to be the operator that manages the relevant data-holdings and/or exercises Access Control over those data-holdings.
-In other cases, the operation may be outsourced to an agent but the decisions retained by the principal.
-However, contexts exist in which the Authority is some other party entirely.
+Contexts exist, however, in which the Authority is some other party entirely.
 One example is a regulatory agency.
-Another example is the person to which the data relates.
-This is the case in schemes that include an opt-out facility at the option of that person, and consent-based (also sometimes referred to as opt-in) schemes.
-In these schemes, the Authority with respect to each Record in the data-holdings is the person to which it relates, and the system operator implements the criteria set by that person.
-Although such patterns are most common in the case of human entities, they also arises with organisational entities.
+Another example is the entity to which the data relates.
+This is the case in schemes that include an opt-out facility at the option of the person that the data relates to (often referred to as the data subject), and schemes that are consent-based (also referred to as opt-in).
+Another recent example is the 'consumer data rights' schemes introduced into financial services sectors in some countries.
+In all of these cases, the Authority with respect to each Record in the data-holdings is the data subject, and the system operator implements the criteria set by that person.
+Although such patterns are most common in the case of human entities, they also arise with organisational entities.

 2. An unqualified, general denial of consent (which is subject to such constraints as the law places on that right).